WortheyWebDev/movie-trivia/README.md

 # Movie Trivia Game

 ## Description
-A 10-question movie trivia game that scores the user's correct answers at the end.
+A 10-question movie trivia game.
+The application reacts to a user's answers, flagging them as correct or incorrect before moving to the next question.
+Users have the option to restart the quiz at any time.
+When the quiz is complete, users are presented with their final score.

 ## Features
 - **Multiple Choice Questions:** Users are presented with four potential answers for each question.